 Off-the-Clock: I enjoy spending time with my fiancé and family, working on my personal photography skills and doing projects.

-Get some coffee in Morgan’s system, and there’s nothing she can’t accomplish.
-She describes her position at PIX-US as three-fold.
+Get some coffee in Morgan’s system, and there’s nothing she can’t do.
+She describes her job as three-fold.
 First, she’s a designer who creates room scenes and style boards as well as propping.
-Morgan also serves as a project manager, responds to client questions and makes sure the art department has what they need to get the job done.
+Morgan also serves as a project manager, responds to client questions and makes sure the art department has what they need.
 And perhaps most integral to her day is her role as Studio DJ.
 Apparently, caffeine and music make her world go ’round.
 “I like indie rock, soulful blues, and folksy songs featuring mandolins,” she says.
 Self-described as goal-oriented, Morgan’s colleagues know never to tell her no.

 First Job: Receptionist at a hair salon.
 “I hated having to do my hair for work.”